jmratwork/incidentresponse-crcz/README.md

 # CyberRangeCZ - Practical Exercises

 This repository gathers only the materials required to run the practical exercises of the **CyberRangeCZ** initiative.
-It does not include generic infrastructure or dependencies from the KYPO laboratory; every asset focuses on the operational workflows currently validated for subcases 1a and 1d of the architecture diagram.
+It does not include generic infrastructure or dependencies from the KYPO/CRCZ laboratory; every asset focuses on the operational workflows currently validated for subcases 1a and 1d of the architecture diagram.

 ## Scope of the exercises